HOME Kansai Osaka Osaka Suburbs Osaka's Best Kept Secret for Autumn Foliage: Hoshida Park's Hoshi-no-Buranko Bridge

 ▲ Hoshida Park's Hoshi-no-Buranko Suspension Bridge, nicknamed Star Swing

-Hoshida Park, with its Star Swing, is located in Katano City, in the northeastern part of Osaka Prefecture.
+Hoshida Park, home to the enchanting Star Swing, is located in Katano City in northeastern Osaka Prefecture.

 ▲ The stream on the left is the Amano River.
 During the Heian period, this area appears to have been a scenic hunting ground and its name appears in Kokin Wakashu, an anthology of Japanese waka style poetry dating from the Heian period, and Ise Monogatari [The Tales of Ise] also from that time period.